 What are the production, distribution, and land assets throughout the state of Connecticut?
 Are there opportunities hiding in our communities that could help strengthen food and farming in our state?
 In this session CFSA will identify our food system assets as well as gaps, and the actionable steps we can all take to optimize these existing and prospective opportunities.

 Before attending, be prepared to talk about assets in your community.
 Are there underutilized refrigeration trucks somewhere?
 Are nurseries using land for flowers or turf that could be used for food?
 Can an abandoned warehouse be revitalized for cold storage?

 Tuesday, September 22, 2020

 What’s the difference in impact between policy and philanthropy?
 What would it take for an average individual to get involved in long-term change?
 Join CFSA and speakers from funding organizations and policy coalitions for discussions about systemic change.
 Be prepared to think beyond an individual obstacle to tackle the root cause of these widespread issues.

 Actionable Steps Toward the Future of Sustainable, Resilient Food & Farming

 Wednesday, October 7, 2020

 This final session will bring information from all three previous sessions together in order to look at the bigger picture.
-Final outcomes of this session will include a list of action items for CFSA, attendees, and elected officials and other agency employees and policy makers.
+Final outcomes of this session will inform CFSA’s plan for the Connecticut Food Action Plan.
 This session will take shape based on what we gather from the first three.
 While each session informs the others, this final session will include re-caps of the previous three so we can all leave with important take-aways.

 Thank you Harvard Pilgrim Health Care Foundation for sponsoring this program.